dhabi-ibn-musa/spiritual-rationality/docs/spiritual-rationality-rational-spirituality.md

 [I think it's not clear if the correctness post needs to come first here] --[I think it does, since I want to talk about transformation etc]

+- [ ] 2024-12-19 sending messages in slack dm to myself about this

 There are two very different concepts which I want to distinguish here clearly, which is why they're on the same page.

 ## Spiritual Rationality: the third leg of the stool